Tung-I/Tung-I.github.io/index.md

 I am a Computer Science Ph.D. student at the University of Massachusetts (UMass) Amherst, where I am working with Professor [Ramesh K. Sitaraman](https://groups.cs.umass.edu/ramesh/) and Professor [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/).
 Previously, I received a Master degree in Computer Science from National Taiwan University (NTU) where I worked with Professor [Winston Hsu](https://winstonhsu.info/).

 I am working at the intersection of video streaming and machine learning.
-My research focuses on using deep learning techniques to enable 3D volumetric video streaming under low-bandwidth and low-latency costraints.
-The project I am currently working on aims to explore immersive video conferencing systems where virtual and physical participants meet, sit in their seats, face each other and have natural social interactions.
-Such a system requires a novel semantic-aware content distribution framework that can capture, compress, deliver, and render selected visual media (e.g., 360 videos, 3D graphics) with low latency.
-The challenge will be how to minimize bandwidth consumption and the latency of ML inference while preserving a satisfactory level of visual quality.
+Currently, my researh focuses on immersive video conferencing systems where remote and physical participants can meet, face each other, and have natural social interactions.
+Such a system requires a novel semantic-aware content distribution framework that can capture, compress, deliver, and render 3D visual media with low latency.
+The challenge is to minimize bandwidth consumption and the latency of machine learning inference while preserving a satisfactory level of visual quality.

 Before starting my Ph.D., I've worked on applying few-shot learning to computer vision tasks, such as improving the generalizability and adaptability of an object detector.